Kalayanthani: Demographics

 Malayalam is the Local Language here.

 Religion

-Kalayanthani has all communities (Christians, Hindus, Muslims) but Christianity takes the lead.
+Kalayanthani has all communities (Syrian Christians, Hindus, Muslims) however the Syrian Christians holds the majority.

 Education

-Kalayanthani has a high school (St. George's high school), managed by the Kothamangalam catholic diocese and headed by the senior most teacher as Headmaster, which is really a benefit to the nearby villages.
+Kalayanthani has a high school (St. George's high school), managed by the Syro-Malabar Catholic Eparchy of Kothamangalam and it is headed by the senior most teacher as Headmaster, which is really a benefit to the nearby villages.

 Transport

 Economy and Infrastructure

 Most of the people in Kalayanthani are farmers.
-They farm Rubber, Rice, Pepper, Ginger etc. 90% of the population are from middle-class families.
-There are number of people working abroad as Nurse, Engineer, Technicians, govt employees.
+They farm Rubber, Rice, Pepper, Ginger etc. There are number of people working abroad as Nurse, Engineer, Technicians, govt employees.